Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 It wouldn't have happened without Mitch McConnell.

-My Republican leader, colleague.
+My Republican leader colleague.

-He's just none of the Harry Reed knows how much you hate this.
+Harry Reid knows how much you hate this.

-He knows how much we hate this, and that's why he's happy.
+He knows how much we hate this.

 Obama's happy.